Adam-McClintock/Adam-McClintock/README.md

 - 🤔 I'm always looking to learn and develop my skills so you are very much welcome to contribute to any of my public frameworks in order to make positive improvements on them.

-- 📫 How to reach me: For any queries you can reach me on my personal email address: adammcclintock@live.co.uk or my LinkedIn: https://www.linkedin.com/in/adam-m-79a129a7/